Aakak/Sprint-Challenge--User-Interface/README.md

 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing
 * [ ] Add responsive breakpoints to your code by using media queries

+## Self-Study Questions

+If you were to describe semantic HTML to the next cohort of students, what would you say?

+Name two big differences between display: block; and display: inline;.

+What are the 4 areas of the box model?

+While using flexbox, what axis does the following property work on: align-items: center?

+Explain why git is valuable to a team of developers.